Samsung Showcases the Future of Connected Living at CES 2019

 Work:

 Samsung revealed a line of new, innovative products that combine productivity and flexibility to help consumers get things done more conveniently.
-The redesigned Notebook 9 Pro is engineered for on-the-go modern professionals to help them reach their true creative potential, while the Notebook Odyssey gaming laptop, powered by the new high-end NVIDIA® GeForce RTX™ 20-series GPU, is ready for both work and play.
-Samsung Space Monitor leverages its sleek design and functionality to allow users to focus on what’s on the screen and not what’s around it.
+Samsung Space Monitor leverages its sleek design and functionality to allow users to focus on what's on the screen and not what's around it.
 Its unique built-in space saving solution, a minimalist, fully-integrated clamp stand that grips to the desk, tilting back and forth to free up space for optimal user productivity.
-Beyond aesthetics, Samsung’s Space Monitor is a feature-rich, high-performance monitor.
+Beyond aesthetics, Samsung's Space Monitor is a feature-rich, high-performance monitor.
 The 27-inch model offers QHD resolution for incredibly detailed, sharp images, while the 32-inch model presents content in 4K UHD.

 Connected Driving: